Samsung's less expensive Galaxy S20 FE is 'very much a response' to the pandemic

 Samsung's answer to the iPhone SE was its Galaxy A lineup, a batch of devices available overseas for years but arriving in the US for the first time.
 The four new 4G LTE models ranged from $110 for the Galaxy A10 to $400 for the Galaxy A51.
 Samsung even introduced two 5G devices, the $500 Galaxy A51 5G and the $600 to $650 Galaxy A71 5G, giving the South Korean company two of the cheapest 5G phones in the US.

 The Galaxy S20 FE falls more in line with Apple's iPhone 11.
-It's part of the premium range but lower priced.
+It's part of the premium range but lower in price.
 The iPhone 11 has been one of Apple's top sellers over the past year.

 Discuss: Samsung's less expensive Galaxy S20 FE is 'very much a response' to the pandemic